Skip to contents

 Arguments

 Single character string.
-Either "error" to get error messages, or "warning" to get warning messages, or "message" to get non error and non warning messages.
+Either "error" to get a potential error message, or "warning" to get a potential warning message, or "message" to get a potential standard (non error and non warning) message.

 Single logical value.
 Add a header in the returned message?

 Single logical value.
-Print a message saying that no message reported?
+Print a message saying that nothing (NULL output) has to be reported?

-Single character string added to the output message (even if no message exists and print_no is TRUE).
-Inactivated if the header argument is FALSE.
+Single character string added to the header of the output message, even if nothing reported (print_no is TRUE).
+Ignored if the header argument is FALSE.
 Write NULL if not required.

 Single character string used to add information in error messages returned by the function, notably if the function is inside other functions, which is practical for debugging.
 Example: error_text = " INSIDE <PACKAGE_1>::<FUNCTION_1> INSIDE <PACKAGE_2>::<FUNCTION_2>.".
 If NULL, converted into "".